niksy/dotfiles/README.md

 `.extra` and `.gitconfig_extra` can be used to add custom commands without the need to change core files or to add the commands you don’t want to commit to a public repository (e.g. company related information).
 You put them inside your `~` directory.

-`.appconfig_extra` file contains some modifications for installed packages and applications.
+`.osx_extra` file contains some modifications for installed packages and applications.

 ### Terminal display